 If you’ve been injured in a sideswipe accident, it’s important to seek medical attention immediately.
-Once you’ve been treated for your injuries, it’s a good idea to contact an experienced personal injury attorney at Cantor Grana Buckner Bucci.
+Once you’ve been treated for your injuries, contacting an experienced personal injury attorney at Cantor Grana Buckner Bucci is a good idea.
 We can help you seek compensation for your medical bills and other damages.

 What are the Consequences of a Sideswipe Accident?

 The consequences of sideswipe collisions will vary from case to case.
 In some cases, a minor sideswipe accident can lead to a serious injury like broken bones and back pain that lasts for months or even years after an accident.
 Depending on the nature of your injuries, you may have trouble returning to work or everyday activities.

 Contact a car accident attorney to determine what consequences may come with your particular situation.
 We can provide valuable insight into your case to help you get the compensation you deserve for your injuries and other damages.

 What Should I Do After a Sideswipe Accident?